 During the first six years of his administration, through the use of slave labour as well as contractual workers, the French governor was able to build a windmill, a bakery, workshops, fortifications, storage facilities, and a large hospital.
 The objective of Labourdonnais was to provide the colonists with certain modern amenities in order to improve their lives.
 In 1831, the windmill was restructured by Captain Llyod who was Surveyor-General, and by 1841, it was converted into an Observatory and Signal Tower.

-By the early 20th century, the local British authorities became greatly influenced by modern architectural styles from Great Britain especially when it came to the design of modern storage facilities for Port Louis harbour.
-Eventually, this local trend led to the construction of the ‘Granary’ building through the use of labourers who worked and lived in the harbour area.
-The Granary is a massive red brick building and covers an area of more than two acres.
+By the early 20th century, the local British authorities had the concern to improve the imports and exports facilities on Port Louis harbour.
+The ‘Granary’ building was constructed to keep the imported goods, mainly grains, secure from rats carrying diseases and facilitate their dispatch on the island.
+The Granary covers an area of more than two acres.
 It is the largest storehouse ever built in the history of Port Louis and is the largest red brick structure in Mauritius.
-Its architecture was modelled on storage facilities which exist in English ports such as Liverpool.
+Its architecture was modeled on storage facilities existing in British ports such as in Liverpool.